 4. Develop new products and services.

-5. If your preferences permit, to provide you with recommendations and personalised products and services.
+5. If your preferences permit, to provide you with recommendations and personalized products and services.

 6. Measure performance of our site, platforms, apps, products, and services.